dipampatel18/AWS-DeepRacer/README.md

   <img width="700" height="380" src="/images/Evaluation Results.png">
 </p>

-My next goal is to develop a model in which the agent has minimum steering angle deviation and high speed to complete the track in half the time.
+My next goal is to reduce this time by half by mitigating the zig-zag behavior and increasing the speed of the agent.

 ### References